clarallelogram/TopicModeling/README.md

 Theory Notes:

-This is a file that contains notes on theory behind topic modeling and how some of the algorithms discussed work as well as what computations occur behind the scenes.
+This is a file that contains notes on the theoretical ideas behind topic modeling and how some of the algorithms discussed work as well as what computations occur behind the scenes.